rituslaria/devutils-python/README.md

                      queue_name TEXT NOT NULL
 ```

-So, below information is stored in this table
+So below information is stored in this table

 ```
  - Name